bitchesbewitches is a community, its all of us. These are the bitches/witches that decided to make a website.

 My name is Emily Dickinson, and I am an actress and a writer.
 I am 27 years old, and for the first time, recently referred to myself as a “woman.”
 It felt like a Freudian slip—I corrected myself, and said “girl.”
 Then I uncorrected myself, and stated “woman” again.
 You get the picture.
 I’m coming into my womanhood, and bitchesbewitches has been a magical portal in which I’ve been lucky enough to collaborate with some incredible women (namely, Jess and Meaghan!)

 This project feels really special at this time in my life—with the acting industry being unreliable and the general state of the world, I think it’s crucial that we have community and a place to talk about what’s really important.
 To me, the most important thing is women building up other women.
-I’m lucky to have always been surrounded by really loving women that have encouraged me to be myself, but I haven’t always supported MYSELF with the same kind of love.
+I’m lucky to have always been surrounded by really loving women (and men) that have encouraged me to be myself, but I haven’t always supported MYSELF with the same kind of love.
 I believe that self-love is the key to life, and with the help of some amazing guides, I am getting there.
 It’s such a journey, and we are not alone on it!
 It is such a pleasure to get to interview the ground-breaking society-defying women that inspire us.

 My superpower is my ability to follow my intuition.